 You see, it’s the characters.
 It’s always the characters.
 I love meeting them.
 I’m intrigued by their interactions and how they work around the constraints of their environs.
-And when their decisions lead to complex, awkward or hilarious situations, it makes for a fantastic adventure and sometimes, not unlike real life.
+Particularly when their decisions lead to complex, awkward or hilarious situations and fantastic adventures.

 Do you want to know a secret?
 I have another passion equal to storytelling.

 I’m fascinated when creative output embraces science.
 In particular, projects that help audiences grasp important social messages.
 The art science interface is critical.
 It’s magical.

 For example, the BRAINSTORM project with Black Box Creatives in Dubbo in 2018.
 We explored the relationship between teenage behaviour and scientific research on the teenage brain.
 The original play was written in the UK by Company Three.
 It was a privilege to adapt Brainstorm to portray our western NSW youth.